mozolin/matter-thread/install/mobile_network.md

   Used as an RPC module to create an OpenThread Boarder Router under Ubuntu.
   Firmware: [nRFUtil](https://www.nordicsemi.com/Products/Development-tools/nRF-Util).
 - **ESP32-H2 Mike Tiny RP4 RCP**
-  Connected via USB to an HA Office computer (running HAOS on a Raspberry Pi 4).
+  Connected via USB to an HA computer (running HAOS on a Raspberry Pi 4).
   Used as an RPC module to create an OpenThread Boarder Router (based on SmLight SLZB-06) in the "OpenThread Boarder Router" Home Assistant add-on.
   Firmware: [mike_h2_tiny](https://github.com/mozolin/matter-thread/tree/main/apps/mike_h2_tiny).
 - **ESP32-H2 Mike Tiny**